 “He talked a lot about climate change, he talked a tiny bit about immigration, not all of candidates talk about immigration, which makes me happy.”

-Maggie’s persistence also put her in the middle of a peaceful protest when former Secretary of State John Kerry campaigned for Joe Biden an acquaintance on her father’s side.
+Maggie’s persistence also put her in the middle of a peaceful protest when former Secretary of State John Kerry campaigned for Joe Biden.

 REPORTER: “And, why do you want to be president Maggie?

-“We don’t want to have other president like this one that is not made to do what this president is doing.
+“We don’t want to have other presidents in my opinion like this one that is not made to do what this president is doing.
 I want to make sure in 2048 that doesn’t happen.”